CrashCringle12/RIGHTS/README.md

  * *While attacks were allowed in the past, we've found some game breaking nuances with them and thus will be accepted on a case by case basis.

   * If you have any questions, don't hesitate to ask.
 Additionally if you come across any bugs, please let us know!
+* **ITGMania Specific** You are not allowed to use lua to manipulate timing windows/visual delay.

 If one of your simfiles is rejected, you will be allowed to resubmit a corrected version of the rejected file or an entirely new file.
 You may choose to resubmit after a rejection as many times as you like, up until submissions are closed.
 However, once a simfile is accepted, it may not be revised or replaced.
 This means you should sync your files BEFORE giving them to me.